andll/bftd/README.md

 cargo run --example embedded -- clusters/<chain_name>/genesis clusters/<chain_name>/<node_number>
 ```

-Note that you need to run at least 3 different nodes(if the total cluster is 4 nodes) to produce a commit
+Note, that you need to run at least 3 different nodes(if the total cluster is 4 nodes) to produce a commit

 # Where does the protocol name (Adelie) come from?